-2. Volunteer – We are seeking volunteers for the second annual March for Science and Rochester Science Expo, to be held April 14th, 2018.
-If you are interested in getting involved, please contact us for more information about volunteer opportunities.
+2. Volunteer – We are seeking volunteers to become science advocates.
+If you are passionate about science advocacy, please contact us for more information about volunteer opportunities.

 3. Donate – While we are an entirely volunteer-run organization, we depend on your support to cover the cost of hosting the April event, as well as ongoing outreach and advocacy efforts throughout the year.
-Please consider sponsoring a student group to present at this year’s science expo ($50 donation), or sponsoring the event at one of our higher donor tiers.
+Please consider making a donation to help support our ongoing efforts.

 Thank you to our 2018 supporters!

 - Doug & Neeley Kelley

 - Rochester Section of the American Society of Mechanical Engineers

 - Denise Hocking, Ph.D.